cerebis/shap/README.txt

 The system is built using the Maven build manager.
 Maven resolves dependencies using remote repositories and eliminates the need to bundle supporting libraries as part of the SHAP project.
 Therefore if building from source, you will need to have a working installation of Maven on your system.
 The first time the system is built and depending on your local repository, Maven may need to fetch many dependent libraries.

 Once completed, you will find the deployable WAR file in the "target" folder.
 This WAR file contains both the web application and the server-side system.
 Currently, the two modes of operation have not been made into separate codebases.

 The WAR file can be extracted to your filesystem and treated as the executable installation of the server-side analysis system.

 Only the web application makes use of user accounts.
-The server-side analysis is accessible to whomever has permission to run the elements of the system.
+The server-side analysis is accessible to whoever has permission to run the elements of the system.
 Attention should be paid to who has access or data loss could occur.

 Source distribution
 -------------------